rsilveira65/rsilveira65/README.md

 ### Hi there 🙋🏾‍♂️

-I’m a DevOps Engineer (Software Engineering background) with over 7 years of experience, father of three dogs :dog: and an human.
-Currently living in São Lourenço do Sul, southern Brazil.
+I have over seven years of experience as a DevOps Engineer and come from a Software Engineer background.
+I am also the father of three 🐶 and one human.
+Currently residing in the southern Brazilian city of São Lourenço do Sul.

 Please feel free to get in touch, I'll be happy to help! [📨](rsilveiracc@gmail.com)